Landing pages are among the most important marketing strategies to master in 2018 and beyond. Why? Because they’re simple, effective, and passive.

 Interactivity is becoming extremely popular because it works.
 It can combine gamification, connection, and brand immersion in one fell swoop.

 Additionally, when you demo your product from the get-go, you show confidence in its ability to change your customers’ lives.

 Lyft landing pages for various cities.
 They use personalization to help connect with potential customers who might need rides in those specific areas.
 Customization based on locale can have a huge impact on how a customer views your business.

 In this example, you see the headline “Houston Area.”
 Plus, there’s a blurry hero image of downtown Houston in the background to help further customize the experience.

 You can personalize your own landing pages based on where your prospects live, what they’re interested in, and what they do for a living.
 There are thousands of possibilities if you want to target different demographics.

-What's great about this page from Shopify is the simplicity, elegance, and page design it uses to drive prospects into action.
+this page from Shopify is the simplicity, elegance, and page design it uses to drive prospects into action.

 The primary focus of the page rests on social proof to gain the trust of the reader, while the copy succinctly capturies the main benefits of Shopify.